lily-x/combinatorial-rmab/README.md

 In this codebase, we implement and evaluate SEQUOIA.
 We include a number of simulation environments introduced in the paper, including:

-1. multiple interventions,
+1. path-constrained,
-2. path-constrained,
+2. schedule-constrained,
-3. schedule-constrained, and
+3. capacity-constrained, and
-4. capacity-constrained.
+4. multiple interventions.

 This library also implements and compares against a variety of baselines:  null (no action), random, sampling, myopic, iterative myopic, iterative DQN.